| What is the 911 Cost Recovery Fee? |

 Please note: You will not be able to reach 911 until 911 has successfully been provisioned. |

-| RETURN TO TOP |
+RETURN TO TOP |

-| Should I test calling 911? |
+Should I test calling 911? |

 |

-| No, you do not need to test 911 Dialing.
-If you have received an email stating that your 911 service has been activated, then 911 will work should you ever need it.
-Please note, testing 911 when there is not an emergency can be punishable by law in certain areas.
-We advise you check your local laws for more information.
-If you do choose to test 911, you must immediately inform the emergency response personnel that it is not an emergency and that you are testing your 911 service to make sure it's working. |
+NOTE: Testing 911 when there is not an emergency can be punishable by law in certain states.
+We advise you check your local and state laws for more information.
+If you do choose to test 911, you must immediately inform the emergency response personnel that it is not an emergency and that you are testing your 911 service to make sure it's working.

-| RETURN TO TOP |
+RETURN TO TOP |

-| What happens if my service cannot be re-billed? |
+What happens if my service cannot be re-billed? |

 |

-| Callcentric provides 911 service to all customers for a minimum of 20 days after services have failed to be re-billed or cancelled.
+Callcentric provides 911 service to all customers for a minimum of 20 days after services have failed to be re-billed or cancelled.
 You will receive a warning notification when your 911 service has been disconnected due to cancellation of services or failure to re-bill.
 Once you have received a notification that 911 service is no longer active on your account you will not be able to place calls to 911 any longer. |

-| RETURN TO TOP |
+RETURN TO TOP |

-| Does Callcentric support European / International emergency numbers? |
+Does Callcentric support European / International emergency numbers? |

 |

-| No. Callcentric does not support emergency dialing to numbers such as 100, 101, 102, 112, 999, or other emergency dialing.
+No. Callcentric does not support emergency dialing to numbers such as 100, 101, 102, 112, 999, or other emergency dialing.
 We recommend that you keep a basic traditional phone line or cell phone available to make emergency calls; and that you label all phones/computers connected to the Callcentric service as not supporting the local emergency number dialing. |

-| RETURN TO TOP |
+RETURN TO TOP |

-| I accidentally said I was in the USA or Canada, now I'm asked for a 911 address; what do I do? |
+I accidentally said I was in the USA or Canada, now I'm asked for a 911 address; what do I do? |

 |